kanidm/kanidm/designs/kanidm-trust.rst

 * RADIUS authentication to a different network infra in the trusting domain (but the Radius creds are local to the site)
 * Limiting presence of credentials in cloud (but making public key credentials avail)
 * Limiting distribution of personal information to untrusted sites
-* Creating administration domains or other business hierachies that may exist in some complex scenarios
+* Creating administration domains or other business hierarchies that may exist in some complex scenarios

 We need to consider how to support these use cases of course :)